Poseidon-ZKP/merkle-forest/README.md

 ```

-The random-member-join strategy require more "merge" for privacy-gruantee prove, because of each tree might be sparse in the number of leaves, and need caculate a list of trees to be merged.  it actually bring unneed burden of the 1st user case, who has no concurrency demands.
+The random-member-join strategy require more "merge" for anonymity-gruantee prove, because of each tree might be sparse in the number of leaves, and need caculate a list of trees to be merged.  it actually bring unneed burden of the 1st user case, who has no concurrency demands.
 We can simply apply a "sequential-member-join" strategy instead, for this case, Figure 1 give an example, member always join current tree until it's full.

 ## Conclude